-One-on-one dance lessons give students private instruction on a particular dance style.
-Lessons often take place in a dance studio but may also be available remotely if the teacher is willing to travel to the student's location.
-Individual lessons are the most expensive lessons to take because the teacher cannot earn income from other students during the one-on-one lesson.
-Here are some examples of individual lesson costs:
+Private dance lessons often take place in a dance studio, but may also be available remotely if the teacher is willing to travel to the student's location.
+Individual lessons are typically the most expensive type of lesson because the teacher cannot earn income from other students during the lesson time.
+Here are some examples of average individual lesson costs:

 Miami Dance Fitness in Miami Beach, Florida:

 Hip-hop lessons in Los Angeles:

 There's probably nothing cooler than performing your own choreographed dance routine when all eyes are on you.
 Scratch that; having your own dance routine is _even _cooler when you are performing it in front of all your loved ones at your own wedding.
 Wedding trends show that having a show-stopping first dance is becoming more popular.
 So whether you want to gracefully perform a classic first-dance waltz or work it out with a 90s-inspired throwback jam, private dance instruction will prepare you to do so with style.
 Private instruction for wedding choreography is popular, so most dance instructors provide specialized wedding packages to prepare newlyweds for their big day.
 Look for a dance studio or instructor who specializes in the style of dancing you would like to showcase at your wedding.
 If you want to dance to Salt-N-Pepa for your first dance, you probably should not target a dance instructor who specializes in the foxtrot.
 Dance instructors offer special pricing for couples to learn ballroom, hip-hop or other first-dance choreography.